WillV1243/ng-tilt-container/README.md

 `[transitionDuration]` CSS value for length of animation, lower = quicker response when mouse moves

-`[perspectiveValue]` CSS value for how strong the rotation will look when animation happens, lower = stronger rotation
+`[perspectiveValue]` CSS value for how strong the rotation will look when animation happens, lower = stronger

 ## Outputs